What you'll find on this page

 What to expect after your child's sound processor is turned on

-Over the next several months, your child will have a series of appointments with your audiologist to fine tune the sound processor's programs.
+Over the next several months, your child will probably have a series of appointments with your audiologist to fine tune the sound processor's programs.
 This is to make sure your child's hearing performance is at its best.

 You'll also need to follow the guidelines for care and maintenance, which vary for each device.
-We offer many "how-to" videos and our customer service team can answer your questions.
+We offer many "how to" videos and our customer service team can answer your questions.

-Patience and persistence pays big dividends
+Patience and persistence pays off

 As with any surgery, rehabilitation (at home and with specialists) is important to your child's hearing success.
-They'll need to practice listening and speaking as much as possible.
+They'll need to practise listening and speaking as much as possible.
 Practising at home is just as important as the limited time your child will spend with their therapist.

 Please remember that progress may take time.
 However, being patient, persistent and consistent will help a great deal.